MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 <a name="versioning"></a>

-## Version web services
+### Version web services

 Every time a web service is published, a version is assigned to the web service.
 Versioning enables users' publishing services to better manage the release of their services and for those users consuming the services to more easily identify what they are calling.

 When publishing, you can specify a version.
-If you don't, then one is generated for you.
+If you forget to assign one, one is generated for you.

 + To specify a version, use any alphanumeric string that is meaningful to those who will consume the service in your organization, such as `2.0`, `v1.0.0`, `v1.0.0-alpha`, `v1.0.0-test`, `test-1`.
 Meaningful versions are very helpful when you are ready to share your services with others.
 We highly recommend that everyone in your organization use a **consistent and meaningful versioning convention** such as [semantic versioning](http://semver.org/) when publishing services.

 + If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by R Server as a unique reference number.
-While GUID version numbers are harder to remember for those consuming your services, they are useful when the service you are working on is still in a developmental phase and not ready to be shared in production.
-In fact, `listServices` will only return GUID-versioned services to the user who published that service, thereby preventing these 'developmental' services from being discovered by others inadvertently.
-Later, when you are ready to share this service with others, you can publish the service again with a more meaningful version label.
+These GUID version numbers are harder to remember for those consuming your services, so they are not popular.

 ### Update web services